roryharder/roryharder.github.io/index.md

 My name is <b>Rory Harder</b>.
 I am currently completing my PhD in philosophy at the University of Toronto.
-My main research interests are in the philosophy of language and mind, with a focus on the meaning and use of demonstratives.
+My main research interests are in the philosophy of language and mind, with a focus on communication and joint engagement.

 <a href="rh-cv.pdf">Here</a> is my CV, where my e-mail may be found.